Hodoo/ChaosBot/README.md

 ChaosBot keeps track of two types of channels, suggestion channels and voting channels.

-In voting channels, ChaosBot will extract up to 10 *custom* emojis from any messages posted in the channel and react to the message with them, to easily set up multiple-choice reaction polls.
+In voting channels, ChaosBot will extract all *custom* emojis from any messages posted in the channel and react to the message with them, to easily set up multiple-choice reaction polls.

 In suggestion channels, ChaosBot will react to any messages posted in the channel with the server's custom :upvote: and :downvote: emojis, to instantly enable voting on any number of suggestions.